Olive Maturity Index Explained – Why It’s So Important

 Dmore than half of the fruit skin is turning purple or black

-Ethe whole olive skin is purple or black, but with white or green flesh (cut the olive to check)
+Ethe entire olive skin is purple or black, but less than half of the olive flesh turns purple

 Holive skin is entirely purple or black, and the flesh is purple to the pit

 The method works by randomly picking 100 olives from various trees and dividing them into 8 categories (according to fruit skin and flesh color).
-When the olives have been divided into categories, you should count the olives in each category, and then use the formula below.
+When the olives have been divided into categories, you should count the olives in each category and then use the formula below.

 Olive Maturity Index Formula: (A*0+B*1+C*2+D*3+E*4+F*5+G*6+H*7)/100

-Why It’s Important
+Why This Index Is Important

 Knowing the maturity index of olives is extremely important for olive growers who want to produce high-quality olive oil.
 Harvesting olives only a few days too soon or a few days too late can play a significant role in olive oil quality.

-I think that the maturity index is so important because it’s so much better than other methods of determining the average olive fruit ripeness.
+I think that the maturity index is important because it’s so much better than other methods of determining the average olive fruit ripeness.
 Many people still use different methods, but these methods don’t show any mathematical number you can rely on.

-How To Calculate OMI
+How To Calculate the Olive Maturity Index

 To calculate OMI (Olive maturity index), go to your olive farm and randomly pick 100 olives.
 Don’t pick all 100 olives from one tree; make sure to pick them from various trees.
 Now that you have 100 randomly picked olives, you should divide them into eight categories I showed you above.
 Just make sure to check the description of each category and divide olives according to that.